Due Process Clause: "Liberty"

 The U.S. Supreme Court has interpreted the term "liberty" in the Due Process Clauses broadly:

+Courts will often discuss a right under the Due Process Clause in terms of a "liberty interest" created by the constitution, a statute, or inherent in being a person.

 State actor

 The prohibitions of the due process clauses apply only to the actions of state actors and not against private citizens.
-However, "[p]rivate persons, jointly engaged with state officials in the prohibited action, are acting 'under color' of law....
+However, "[p]rivate persons, jointly engaged with state officials in the prohibited action, are acting 'under color' of law. ...
 To act 'under color' of law does not require that the accused be an officer of the State.
 It is enough that he is a willful participant in joint activity with the State or its agents".

 Procedural due process

 Procedural due process requires government officials to follow fair procedures before depriving a person of life, liberty, or property.
 When the government seeks to deprive a person of one of those interests, procedural due process requires the government to afford the person, at minimum, notice, an opportunity to be heard, and a decision made by a neutral decisionmaker.

 This protection extends to all government proceedings that can result in an individual's deprivation, whether civil or criminal in nature, from parole violation hearings to administrative hearings regarding government benefits and entitlements to full-blown criminal trials.
 The article "Some Kind of Hearing" written by Judge Henry Friendly created a list of basic due process rights "that remains highly influential, as to both content and relative priority".
 These rights, which apply equally to civil due process and criminal due process, are: